Aliases for CPN1 Gene

 GeneCards Summary for CPN1 Gene

 CPN1 (Carboxypeptidase N, Polypeptide 1) is a Protein Coding gene.
-Diseases associated with CPN1 include carboxypeptidase n deficiency and urticaria.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Prostate Cancer.
-GO annotations related to this gene include metallocarboxypeptidase activity.
+Diseases associated with CPN1 include carboxypeptidase n deficiency and pyelitis.
+Among its related pathways are Transport to the Golgi and subsequent modification and Prostate Cancer.
+GO annotations related to this gene include metallocarboxypeptidase activity and carboxypeptidase activity.
 An important paralog of this gene is CPD.

 UniProtKB/Swiss-Prot for CPN1 Gene

 Protects the body from potent vasoactive and inflammatory peptides containing C-terminal Arg or Lys (such as kinins or anaphylatoxins) which are released into the circulation